 This can also be done in a blender.

-Pour mixture into the prepared ramekins.
+Pour the custard mixture into the prepared ramekins.

-Baking the Custard:
+Baking the Pumpkin Egg Custards:

 Bake in preheated oven for 35-40 minutes, or until just set.
 Don’t over bake!